 Sources of drinking water include rivers, lakes, ponds, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and radioactive material and can pick up substances resulting from human or animal activity.
 The Maine Drinking Water Program (DWP) has evaluated all public water supplies as part of the Source Water Assessment Program (SWAP).
 The assessments included geology, hydrology, land uses, water testing information, and the extent of land ownership or protection by local ordinance to see how likely our drinking water source is to being contaminated by human activities in the future.
-The KWD Source Water Assessment is available for public viewing at the KWD office at 6 Cool Street.
+The KWD Source Water Assessment is available for public viewing on our website.
 For more information about the SWAP, please contact the DWP at (207)287-2070 or www.medwp.com.